parallelinc/ahead/docs/scope.md

 - Connect email providers, starting with Outlook and later Google/Gmail.
 - Import bank feed transactions.
 - Import or detect receipts and invoices.
+- Process unknown files only through Cloudflare Sandbox with full operation and artifact history.
 - Extract receipt and invoice details with the Laravel AI SDK.
 - Run multi-model verification for important AI extraction and categorization.
 - Preserve every AI input, output, consensus attempt, and final AI-assisted decision.